elmtree-askmo/cloudcannon-app/content/learn/history-of-the-world/what-are-the-key-features-of-celtic-metalwork-and-jewelry.md

 url: /learn/history-of-the-world/questions/what-are-the-key-features-of-celtic-metalwork-and-jewelry
 score: 9.0
 related_article1:
-    id: 159908
+    id: 159926
+    title: >-
-    title: How did the Halstatt Culture transition into the La Tène Culture?
+        How did geography influence the cultural development and migration patterns of the Celts?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/how-did-the-halstatt-culture-transition-into-the-la-tne-culture
+    url: /learn/history-of-the-world/questions/how-did-geography-influence-the-cultural-development-and-migration-patterns-of-the-celts
 related_article2:
-    id: 159891
+    id: 159924
-    title: What were the primary military tactics and weaponry used by the Celts?
+    title: >-
+        How did Celtic trade influence neighboring cultures and contribute to cultural exchange?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/what-were-the-primary-military-tactics-and-weaponry-used-by-the-celts
+    url: /learn/history-of-the-world/questions/how-did-celtic-trade-influence-neighboring-cultures-and-contribute-to-cultural-exchange
 related_article3:
-    id: 159912
+    id: 160250
-    title: How have Celtic languages influenced modern European languages?
+    title: >-
+        What was the tribal organization and social hierarchy in Celtic society?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/how-have-celtic-languages-influenced-modern-european-languages
+    url: /learn/history-of-the-world/questions/what-was-the-tribal-organization-and-social-hierarchy-in-celtic-society
 related_article4:
-    id: 160261
+    id: 160178
-    title: How have the Celts contributed to European heritage and modern perceptions?
+    title: >-
+        What were the key trading centers in Celtic trade networks?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/how-have-the-celts-contributed-to-european-heritage-and-modern-perceptions
+    url: /learn/history-of-the-world/questions/what-were-the-key-trading-centers-in-celtic-trade-networks
 related_article5:
-    id: 159917
+    id: 160376
-    title: What was the tribal organization and social hierarchy in Celtic society?
+    title: >-
+        What are the linguistic characteristics of Celtic languages and their geographic distribution?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/what-was-the-tribal-organization-and-social-hierarchy-in-celtic-society
+    url: /learn/history-of-the-world/questions/what-are-the-linguistic-characteristics-of-celtic-languages-and-their-geographic-distribution
 ---

 &nbsp;